 Positive Energy Drink

 Working on getting a possible “stand up desk” style Skype setup going today.
 I found this can while cleaning.
-When I first saw this at AC Moore, it made made me laugh on a particularly rough first day of the RVA Folk Fest.
-I was nervous, running later than I would have liked, and feeling Read More …
+When I first saw this at AC Moore, it made me laugh on a particularly rough first day of the RVA Folk Fest.
+I was nervous, running later than I would have liked, and feeling like Read More …

 3/22/2020- COVID-19 Journal